Certifications / Security

 Think about the many professions that require membership and certifications that aren't technology related — such as realtors, dentists, tradespeople, and even barbers.
 By becoming members, those professionals are able to keep updated with news and new techniques, allowing them to perform more competently as times change and industries evolve.
 CISSP membership does exactly the same things for security professionals.

 Memberships are one thing, but why does the CISSP require its candidates to have a sponsor?
-Endorsement tells (ISC)2 and that your skills have been verified by other qualified CISSP candidates.
+Endorsement tells ISC2 and that other qualified CISSP candidates have verified your skills.
 This is part of the reason that the CISSP is such a trusted certification.

 How Do You Find a Sponsor?